NLP Core Skills: 4 days in the New Forest – Easter 15-18 April ’17 (5 places available)

-Nowadays many people have heard of NLP or Neuro-Linguistic Programming (or even Neurolinguistic Programming) but finding s straightforward answer to the question ‘what is NLP?’ isn’t that easy.
+Many people have heard of NLP or Neuro-Linguistic Programming (or even Neurolinguistic Programming).

-This page aims to provide you with that answer.
+So this page aims to provide you with that answer!

 That’s where NLP comes in.